dependable-cps/HyperSym/README.md

-HyperSYM: An SMT-Based Model Checker Tool for HyperTWTL
+#HyperSYM: An SMT-Based Model Checker Tool for HyperTWTL
+This repository contains HyperSYM,an automated tool for verifying and synthesizing Hyperproperties for Time Window Temporal Logic (HyperTWTL) specifications.

+##Clone this repository: